-Rick and Morty season 4 part 2: How to watch the latest episodes
+Rick and Morty Season 4 Part 2: How to watch the latest episodes

-The return date for Rick and Morty season four has finally been confirmed, for both US and UK viewers.
+The return date for Rick and Morty season 4 part 2 has finally been confirmed, for both US and UK viewers.
 So strap in, buckle up and get ready for more colourful animated absurdities.

 The new series took a break after episode five and fans have been on tenterhooks ever since, waiting for their latest Rick and Morty fix.
-Now, we’ve got confirmation and there’s not too long to wait.
+Now, we’ve got confirmation, and there’s not too long to wait for Rick and Morty season 4 part 2.

 - In the US, Sunday May 3rd is the date that fans can enjoy Season four, episode six.
 Expect the episode to land at 11.30pm ET, on Adult Swim.